ajh1143/ajh1143.github.io/_posts/2018-03-01-ABTestProject.md

 gate_40    44.228275

 It looks like regardless of version, next day returns are essentially the same between our experimental groups.

+But, there IS that 0.6% loss in return players randomized to the 40 round gate...could it be significant?
+Maybe this product will see millions of users and that extra 0.6% could translate into some paying customers and/or ad dollars.

+It's worth investigating.

+We can use `Bootstrapping` to test our confidence.
+Bootstrapping is used in many disciplines, such as in molecular biology to help the analysis of phylogenetics, to re-sample and replace data to and test our statistical confidence in our results.

 # Bootstrapping Means - Sampling